What is pancreatitis?

 The cPLI test should be considered for:

-- Dogs with signs of acute vomiting, abdominal pain, or loss of appetite, especially if a cause cannot be found on preliminary evaluation.
+Dogs with signs of sudden onset vomiting, abdominal pain, or loss of appetite.